voxpupuli/puppet-vault_lookup/README.md

 ## Setup

-The `vault_lookup` function uses the Puppet agent's certificates in order to authenticate to the Vault server; this means that before any agents contact a Vault server, you must configure the Vault server with the Puppet Server's CA certificate, and Vault must be part of the same certificate infrastructure.
+### To set up Vault to use the Puppet Server CA cert:

-To set up Vault to use the Puppet Server CA cert:
+The `vault_lookup` function can use the Puppet agent's certificates in order to authenticate to the Vault server; this means that before any agents contact a Vault server, you must configure the Vault server with the Puppet Server's CA certificate, and Vault must be part of the same certificate infrastructure.

 1. Set up Vault using Puppet certs (if not already set up this way) If the Vault host has a Puppet agent on it then you can just use the existing